cainesap/ivacs2024/_pages/registration.md

 | <span style="color:red">Early-bird student</span> | 150.00 |
 | Student registration | 200.00 |

-The _early-bird registration deadline_ is Thursday 28th March 2024, 23:59 Anywhere on Earth (UTC-12).
+The early-bird registration deadline is <span style="color:red">Thursday 28th March 2024, 23:59 Anywhere on Earth (UTC-12)</span>.

 **Please note**: _at least one author for each paper must register for the conference by the early-bird deadline_; papers without at least one registered author after this date may be withdrawn from the conference by the organisers.